Anton7p/react_redux_webpack/README.md

 Processing of data returned from api is carried out by methods of the class Content

 Data filtering is carried out in the component PageContent

+If you need to change the api "https://www.dictionaryapi.com" and change the incoming data, you need to change the default parameters in functions and methods :
+* class Content from "src/api/contentApi"
+* function checkUniqueObject from "src/lib/"
+* function filterByInputSearchValue from "src/lib/"
+* function filterByCheckboxItem from "src/lib/"
+* function removeFromArrayObject from "src/lib/"
+* function downloadData from "src/content/PageContent"